What We Do

 Origins & History

 By 2002, those working in a medical capacity with ESD changed their uniform shirt to visually distinguish themselves from Rangers providing non-medical support.
-The following year ESD officially separated from Rangers and was recognized as distinct department within the organization.
+The following year ESD officially separated from Rangers and was recognized as a distinct department within the organization.

 Despite decades of operational independence, ESD and Rangers still work closely to provide a complex network of support services within Black Rock City.
+ESD is now one of the larger departments in the Burning Man Project, with around 650 professional emergency managers, firefighters, EMTs, nurses, doctors, mental health providers, dispatchers, support staff volunteers dedicating their time to keep Black Rock City safe.

 Pre-event and Post-event Operations